viktorhrekh/visit/en-resume.md

-I’m an Idealist person who targets high level in the things works with.
-I love programming – no limits, you can be better always.
-I got a lot of knowledges while working with different peoples from all the world on open-source projects and not only.
-I always open to new mets and experience exchanges.
-I love to study things that I can use in practice.
-Also I'm a stubborn person.
-Therefore all the things I starts should be finished.
-I never drop something before try a lot of different ways and ideas.
-I like improve things i can.
+I’m a passionate programmer and an idealist who is always willing to learn new things.
+I'm not affrain of challenges.
+I've learned a lot by working with people all around the globe on projects radically different.
+I love to experience new things and meet new people.
+What I prefer above all is to put into practice what I learn.
+Also, I'm a stubborn person which means that I am eager to finish the projects I start.
+I never drop something before trying a lot of different ways and ideas to make it.
+I like improve things I can.
 I prefer practice to theory — not without but not only.
 Active, cheerful and motivated to engage time with a team for joint achievements.
-I’ve started programming in Java and switch to Kotlin later.
+I started programming in Java then moved to Kotlin.

 <pre>